-Codependency Treatment and Information
+Addiction Treatment and Codependency: Information & Overview

 Specifics of Codependency

-Someone suffering from codependency will not be able to self-soothe and will rely on their partner in order to meet their own emotional needs.
-Codependence can cause an irrational fear of rejection and being alone.
+Someone suffering from codependency will not be able to self-soothe and will rely on their partner in order to meet their own emotional needs.3 Codependence can cause an irrational fear of rejection and being alone.
 Codependence can be one-sided, or both partners may suffer from it.

 In a codependent relationship, individuals put the other person’s needs before their own, often sacrificing their own integrity and sense of self in the process.
 Codependency can cause a person to have an overinflated belief that they alone are responsible for affecting the beliefs, thoughts, emotions, and behaviors of those around them, Psych Central publishes.4

 Symptoms of Codependency

-Generally speaking, there are two main forms of codependence: passive and active.
-Someone who is passively codependent is more likely to avoid conflict and confrontation, going to great lengths to keep things smooth and not rock the boat.
+Generally speaking, there are two main forms of codependence: passive and active.9 Someone who is passively codependent is more likely to avoid conflict and confrontation, going to great lengths to keep things smooth and not rock the boat.
 Active codependency is often more manipulative, and an individual may try to push their partner into behaving a certain way in order to fill their own emotional needs.

 - Putting the feelings of others above oneself: Someone who suffers from codependence will often sacrifice their own feelings and wellbeing in order to make their partner happy.

 - Self-worth dependent on validation from others: Self-esteem is closely tied to others’ perceptions and approval.

 - Constrained ability to assert oneself: With codependence, a person will rarely stand up for themselves, and if they do, it is often followed by intense bouts of guilt.